Short-tailed river stingray: Description

 The short-tailed river stingray is circular in shape and humped in the back.
-The species can reach about 1.9 m in disc diameter and 220 kg in weight, making it the largest freshwater species in the family Potamotrygonidae (the discus ray Paratrygon aiereba can reach a slightly larger disc width, but weighs considerably less).
+The species can reach about 1.9 m in disc diameter and 220 kg in weight, making it the largest freshwater species in the family Potamotrygonidae.
 They have a dark pattern on their backs, probably used as camouflage.
 The ray's tail is very muscular and thick, covered with short spines at the base and a venomous sting at the end.

 Distribution

 The short-tailed river stingray is found in the Río de la Plata Basin, including the Paraguay, Paraná and Uruguay Rivers in the countries of Argentina, Brazil, Paraguay and Uruguay.
 It may also range into Bolivia in the Pilcomayo River (a tributary of the Paraguay River), but this remains unconfirmed.
 In the north it ranges from the upper Paraguay River basin, including the Pantanal, and south to the lowermost freshwater sections of the Río de la Plata.
 Unlike some other freshwater rays, it has not been able to spread to the upper Paraná River basin after the Itaipu Dam flooded the Guaíra Falls, which represented a natural barrier to its range.